-We now describe key teaching strategies based on the principles of Authentic Multi-level Instruction.
+We now describe key teaching strategies that we saw based on the principles of Authentic Multi-level Instruction.
 These descriptions are preliminary and need further development through intensive work with teachers.
-However, it is clear that Authentic Multi-level Instruction as an overall philosophy and teaching approach is possible: it is being practiced by a reasonable number of exemplary teachers.
+However, it is clear that Authentic Multi-level Teaching as an overall philosophy and teaching approach is possible: it is being practiced by a reasonable number of exemplary teachers.